Caturiges: Origin

+Roman conquest

 In the mid-first century BC, the Caturiges are mentioned by Julius Caesar as a tribe hostile to Rome.
 In what appears to be a concerted attack, they attempted to prevent his passage through the upper Durance along with the Ceutrones and Graioceli in 58 BC.

 There [Titus Labienus] enrolled two legions, and brought out of winter quarters three that were wintering about Aquileia; and with these five legions made speed to march by the shortest route to Further Gaul, over the Alps.
 In that region the Ceutrones, the Graioceli, and the Caturiges, seizing points on the higher ground, essayed to stop the march of his army.
 They were repulsed in several actions; and on the seventh day he moved from Ocelum, the last station of Hither Gaul, into the borders of the Vocontii in Further Gaul.

 — Caesar 1917, Commentarii de Bello Gallico, 1:10:4.

 They are mentioned by Pliny the Elder as one of the Alpine tribes conquered by Rome in 16–15 BC, and whose name was engraved on the Tropaeum Alpium.
 They also appear on the Arch of Susa, erected by Cottius in 9–8 BC.